 Once I got over the initial awe, I started having a hell lot of fun!
 I found Nemo (yay!) and I think I was the only one on that cruise who did.
 I saw a shark as well (they stay out of your way) and chased it as much as I could to get a half-decent snap.
 The reefs are colourful and beautiful and ALIVE, with their vibrant oranges and pinks looking oh-so-stunning against the blues and greens of the ocean.
 It’s mesmerising, the way little fish flit in and out through anemones and the reefs, perfectly comfortable in their home, unbeknownst as to the awe-inspiring effect it has on us.

 Go, you guys.
 Go and experience this.
 It’s once in a lifetime.
 But if you DO go, be responsible about it.
-Don’t throw your shit in the water.
+Don’t throw your litter in the water.
 Don’t throw up in the water.
-And DO NOT touch the reefs OR the marine life, simple reason being the reefs grow about an inch a year, so a single touch can end up destroying decades of growth.
+And DO NOT touch the reefs OR the marine life – simple reason being the reefs grow about an inch a year, so a single touch can end up destroying decades of growth.
 You don’t want to be responsible for that when the reef is already dying (sad truth, blame global warming).
 And don’t touch the marine life because, well, how would you like it if someone entered your home and began feeling you up?
 Not so much right?